 In this blog post we want to give you an insight APostLab’s annual workshop.
 We have summarized the Budapest workshop of last February by taking a detailed look at the schedule, plenary descriptions and some nice pictures by @Nelly Kiss & Niko Remus.

-For to the workshop, producers and post supervisors are teamed up in duos to work on a post production plan for the producers project.
-This plan could consist of a: post budget, a post schedule, and a delivery list – based on APostlab’s templates.
-After the participants are selected, the post supervisors have to prepare an assignment for their duo work prior to the workshop.
-This is the starting point for the duo work.
-The duo’s are divided into two even groups: A & B.
+For to the workshop, producers and post supervisors are teamed up in teams to work on a post production plan for the producers project.
+This plan could consist of a: workflow, a post budget, a post schedule, and a delivery list – based on APostlab’s templates.
+After the participants are selected, the post supervisors have to prepare an assignment for their team work prior to the workshop.
+This is the starting point for the team work.
+The teams are divided into two even groups: A & B.

 The basic schedule of all workshop days is: Group work – Plenaries – Individual Training – with 2 coffee breaks and a lunch break during the day.
 We start at 9u and are usually not at the dinner table before 20u00, so pretty intense but necessary to get in the workshop mode!